Groundwater is an important resource

 Sites must be chosen carefully and evaluated for potential infiltration rates and volumes as well as anticipated hydrologic and water quality effects resulting from the project.
 Suitable sites have permeable material at the surface and a water-table deep enough to allow levels to rise without causing problems, such as flooding.

-A reservoir permit is usually not needed for SAR projects because water is not stored and actively recovered.
+A reservoir permit is usually not needed for MAR projects because water is not stored and actively recovered.
 However, a water right authorizing the diversion of surface water prior to recharge is required.

 - Acquiring or obtaining access to recharge sites